 In order to avoid more ‘damage’ by unqualified policy changes a Lean Six Sigma team was chartered to study the case and suggest solutions.
 A thorough analysis of the root causes supported by historical and newly collected data exposed the following major drivers for the triplet OTD, stock turnaround time and airfreight ratio:

-- The reduction of inventory was not supported by an adjustment of the stock-reorder point set in the ERP system.
-Hence, the reorder point needed to be recalculated for a variety of products following the new policy.
+- There was a mismatch between the reduction of inventory and the stock-reorder point set in the ERP system.
+Hence, a recalculation of the reorder point for a variety of products following the new policy was needed.

 - The alarming ratio for triggering airfreight quantity and timing was not amended, too.
 It needed to be redefined along with all changes.